 Most behavior-based program administrators and utility regulators assume a one-year measure life for HERs and other residential BB measures.
 Administrators and regulators have been conservative in their assumptions for several reasons.
 First, doubts exist about the persistence of behavioral savings after treatment ends for utility customers who had been changing thermostat or other equipment control settings or modifying other energy consumption behaviors.
 Second, until recently, there has been a lack of evidence demonstrating that BB savings persist and that the measure life was greater than one year.
-Finally, HERs and other BB measures are fundamentally different than one-time home improvements such as LEDs or air source heat pumps because they often require repeated treatments, their savings may decay after treatment ends, and measure life is not readily observable and must be estimated.
+Finally, HERs and other BB measures are fundamentally different than home improvements such as LEDs or air source heat pumps because BB measures attempt to modify human behaviors, they often require repeated treatments to be effective, and BB savings decay faster after treatment ends.
 In light of these considerations, the default assumption for most BB program administrators has been that behavioral savings do not persist and that measure life is one year.

 However, in the last seven years, researchers have conducted highly credible RCT studies demonstrating that HER customers continue to save energy after treatment ends and that savings may persist for several years.
 In addition, researchers have developed frameworks for estimating BB savings persistence and implementing a multi-year measure life (Khawaja and Stewart 2014; Jenkins et al., 2017).
 These frameworks account for repeated, multi-year program treatments and the gradual decay of behavior-based measure savings.